cyfrost/gmail-electron/README.md

 For DNF based distros (Fedora, RHEL, CentOS, SuSE): get the `.rpm` package from [releases page](https://github.com/cyfrost/gmail-electron/releases/latest).

+For Arch and derivatives: get the `.pacman` package from [releases page](https://github.com/cyfrost/gmail-electron/releases/latest).

 `.AppImage` for everyone else.

 ## Windows

-For Windows 7 and above, get the latest `.exe` file from [releases page](https://github.com/cyfrost/gmail-electron/releases/latest) and install it normally.
+For Windows 7 and above, get the latest `.exe` file from [releases page](https://github.com/cyfrost/gmail-electron/releases/latest) and install it normally by opening it.

 # Build Instructions